yomafleet/event-logger/README.md

 // instantiate with config file logger := elog.New("path/to/config.yaml")

-// or get a new logger with a desire client after logger = logger.NewWithClient("json")
+// or get a new logger with a desire client after,
+// only support `json` client for now logger = logger.NewWithClient("json")

 // add event message